I Pet Goat II: The Symbolic Meaning

 The scene zooms back and out of the classroom to reveal the environment outside.
 Immediately you can see graffiti on the side of the schoolhouse.
-At first glance it looks like the graffiti says ‘Bombs’, but it says Psalms 23, a verse from the bible,
+At first glance, it looks like the graffiti says ‘Bombs’, but it says Psalms 23, a verse from the bible,

 “The Lord is my shepherd; I shall not want.
 He causes me to lie down in green pastures; He leads me beside still waters.
 He restores my soul; He leads me in paths of righteousness for His name’s sake.”

 The scene then fades to fog, a boat with the head of Anubis at the bow.
 As the boat floats by, it reveals the legs of a figure standing in the boat.
 The scene then cuts to an iceberg shaped like a ship.
 On it is Osama bin Laden, who looks like he’s conducting an orchestra under a red crescent moon.
-The red crescent moon is a religious symbol for the end times.
+The red crescent moon is a religious symbol of the end times.
 There is an upside-down flame on bin Laden’s beard, which symbolizes a soul still burning in the afterlife.
 He has black angel wings, making him the angel of death.
 He is also wearing a CIA uniform, hinting towards how the CIA funded al-Qaeda.
 Behind bin Laden is an army of missile soldiers.

 Jumping back to the face in the monitor, which shows all of Draco’s face now as he looms over, and watches a young boy who Heliofant names Ludovic.
 The insert on the website for Ludovic reads, “In Latin, ludo means to play, and ovis (ovum/ovis) can mean egg.
 The egg is a symbol of the potential genetics and the soul.
-Ovis can also mean sheep in latin.
+Ovis can also mean sheep in Latin.
 But in reality, Ludovic comes from a Germanic name meaning illustrious in combat.”
-Draco seems to be controlling Ludovic, as stock market stats scroll past the young boys’ eyes.
+Draco seems to be controlling Ludovic as stock market stats scroll past the young boys’ eyes.

 The next scene shows an airstrike on a mosque, symbolizing the hostilities and violence in the middle east.
 Birds that look like their possibly Swallows fly out of the devastated mosque, symbolizing freedom and release.
 One of the birds turns into a butterfly and can be seen next fluttering around the hand of the Jesus figure before turning to flames at his fingertips.
 The butterfly acts as a messenger for what is happening on earth.

 Again, we see the masked, dancing figure who some speculate is the Destroyer of Worlds in all its forms.
 Lefebvre revealed in an interview that it is supposed to be a Native American dancer.
 Quickly the scene cuts to that of an Arabic woman in all black, weeping over her broken and bandaged son while holding a vile of some sort.
 She has a halo around her head, and a mushroom cloud can be seen in the background.
-The Heliofant gallery names this image Pietà, which is an image in Christianity which depicts the Virgin Mary cradling the dead body of Jesus.
+The Heliofant gallery names this image Pietà, an image in Christianity that depicts the Virgin Mary cradling the dead body of Jesus.
 In this case, the body she is cradling is that of her son, Aali.
 A scarab crawls across Aali’s face, representing regeneration.

 The next scene shows a young African girl who has red-glowing robot-like eyes.
-She is holding a gun, as a faceless stranger pulls a ribbon off of her, and the lights in her eyes flicker out.
-This is a gesture horrible sex traffic trade that has overrun Africa and much of the world.
+She is holding a gun as a faceless stranger pulls a ribbon off of her, and the lights in her eyes flicker out.
+This is a gesture of horrible sex traffic trade that has overrun Africa and much of the world.

 “After years of economic exploitation and the environmental degradation, Juan “Pepito” has a decidedly sinking feeling.”